sympleaichat/simpleaichat/README.md

 A fast, ad-free, fully local AI chat client for Windows.
 Designed for Claude, ChatGPT, Gemini — with full message editing and local history.

+🔔Support for web search on the Anthropic API!🔔

 ---
 ## Why SimpleAIChat?